-Augustus’ home was by many measures humble yet strategically placed near the temple to Apollo, his protector deity, near the Circus Maximus and in proximity of the house of Romulus – founder of Rome.
+Augustus’ home was by many measures humble yet strategically placed near the temple to the god Apollo, his protector deity, near the Circus Maximus and in proximity of the house of Romulus – founder of Rome.

 Also he ensured he satisfied Roman citizens’ expectations in terms of “bread and circus”.
 The agrarian laws established by the Gracchi at the times of the social wars a century earlier were still in place and still granted the poorer Roman citizens the right to purchase grain at half price.
 By the time of Augustus approximately half of the population was taking full advantage of this benefit.
 As Julius Caesar had when he was Aedile, Augustus ensured that great public games and feasts were regularly organised to keep the population happy.

 Having judged the empire about as large as was logistically manageable Augustus saw to it that it should be bordered by natural barriers where possible and military effort was aimed as securing such borders.
 He also saw to ensuring peace and justice within the provinces, taking personal interest in those which were most difficult to manage.
 It is notable that the doors to the temple of Janus on the Capitol were shut three times during the reign of Emperor Augustus (they were open only when Rome was at war).
 In the previous seven hundred years they had only been shut twice.
 Under this aspect this period came to be known as the era of the “Pax Romana”.

 It was during one of these periods of peace that Jesus Christ was born in far away Judaea, he was crucified during the reign of Augustus’s successor Emperor Tiberius.
 Though it required some 300 years to play out it is ironic that the early Christian church was to play such a fundamental role in destroying the ancient Roman moral and social structure which emperor Augustus was to place so much energy into reviving.